HathorNetwork/rfcs/projects/feature-activation/0004-phased-testing.md

 ## Phase 3

-Phase 3 can start as soon as Phase 1 ends, and it is completely analogous to Phase 1, except the NOP features will be configured on `mainnet.yml` instead of `testnet.yml`, and that `N` will be different.
+Phase 3 can start as soon as Phase 1 ends, and it is mostly analogous to Phase 1, minus a few exceptions:

+- The NOP features will be configured on `mainnet.yml` instead of `testnet.yml`.
+- `N` will be different.
+- We won't test `NOP_FEATURE_2`, that is, we won't test `lock_in_on_timeout=True` on mainnet, as we have no easy way of coordinating bit signals with miners during the `MUST_SIGNAL` phase.

 ## Conclusion